SC5/shower-sc5/README.md

 ## Usage

-Get the Shower template where Ribbon is already included.
-Download the [template archive](http://shwr.me/shower.zip) or install the package:

-	npm install shower

-If you want to install Ribbon separately you can download the [theme archive](http://shwr.me/ribbon.zip) or install the package:

-	npm install shower-sc5

-## Features

-All theme’s features are demonstrated in the [index.html](index.html) file.
-Use it as a reference while building your presentation.
-See more detailed [features overview](https://github.com/shower/shower/blob/master/docs/features-en.md).
+Fork or copy&paste this repo.
+Don't forget `npm install`.

 ## Ratios

-Ribbon theme supports two slide ratios: wide 16×10 (default) and taller 4×3.
+The theme supports two slide ratios: wide 16×10 (default) and taller 4×3.
 To change the slide’s ratio include one of the pre-built `screen-16x10.css` or `screen-4x3.css` files in the `<head>` of your presentation.

-## PDF

-Ribbon could be exported to PDF by printing it from the list mode in Chrome or Opera browsers.
-See [printing documentation](https://github.com/shower/shower/blob/master/docs/printing-en.md) for more options.

 ## Development